5 Unity Street Chambers, Bristol BS1 5HH

 1997 Grays Inn

-Specialising in Personal Injury, Clinical Negligence, Employment and Public / Regulatory Law.
+Specialising in Personal Injury, Employment, Civil Fraud and Public / Regulatory Law.

-After starting at the Bar with a mixed criminal and civil practice, Fergus has gone on to develop a mixed but complimentary practice in Personal Injury, Clinical Negligence, Employment and Public / Regulatory Law.
+After starting at the Bar with a mixed Criminal and Civil practice, Fergus has gone on to develop a mixed but complimentary practice in Personal Injury, Employment, Civil Fraud and Public / Regulatory Law.

 Predominantly multi track instructions received, but happy to undertake fast track claims – from initial advice and drafting of pleadings, right through to final disposal, and beyond to appeal where necessary.

-‘D’ (2017) – action on behalf of Claimant for lifetime psychiatric injury caused by abuse whilst in foster care as a child.
+“D” 2017 – action on behalf of Claimant for lifetime psychiatric injury caused by abuse whilst in foster care as a child.
 Significant issues of vicarious liability, causation and limitation.
 Court ruled in the Claimant’s favour on limitation, leading to a significant settlement sum.

-Fergus’ Employment practice is complimentary to his Personal Injury practice and includes the staple diet of unfair and wrongful dismissal actions, together with all aspects of discrimination (across the gamut of protected characteristics) and harassment, equal pay, whistleblowing, collective redundancies and TUPE Regulations, as well as more general contractual disputes.
+Fergus’ Employment practice is complimentary to his Personal Injury practice and includes the staple diet of unfair and wrongful dismissal actions, together with all aspects of discrimination (across the gamut of protected characteristics) and harassment, equal pay, whistleblowing, collective and individual redundancies, furloughing, and TUPE Regulations, as well as more general contractual disputes.

 Over the years since its inception he has advised in a number of cases where the Equality Act 2010 impacts on and overlaps with other areas of law, such as the provision of social housing and the membership of clubs / associations.

 He has been involved in several recent cases exploring the concept and boundaries of associative discrimination.